pycom/pydocs/content/firmwareapi/pycom/network/bluetooth/README.md

 The arguments are:

 * `timeout` specifies the amount of time in seconds to scan for advertisements, cannot be zero.
 If timeout is &gt; 0, then the BLE radio will listen for advertisements until the specified value in seconds elapses.
-If timeout &lt; 0, then there’s no timeout at all, and stop\_scan() needs to be called to cancel the scanning process.
+If timeout &lt; 0, then there's no timeout at all, and stop\_scan() needs to be called to cancel the scanning process.

 Examples: